Diminution in Value in Car Accident Claims. Lessons from McCausland v Tesco [2025]

 1. McCauley v Brennan & Coulter [2017] NIQB 41

-This case is a straighforward but detailed one in Northern Ireland’s credit hire jurisprudence.
+This case is a key case in Northern Ireland’s credit hire jurisprudence.
 The plaintiff, a single mother on state benefits, incurred over £36,000 in hire charges over 445 days.
 The court accepted her impecuniosity and found that she had acted reasonably throughout.

 Keegan J observed: